San-Francisco-Write-The-Docs/www/README.md

 ### Serve the Site

 To serve the site, run `bundle exec jekyll serve` from your project directory, and then open `localhost:4000` in your preferred browser.

+To stop the server, go back to the terminal and type control + C.